 If you search for the keyword Parkour at the university’s website, you won’t find anything.
 But there is a Traceurs club, which offers opportunities for learning and practicing creative movements.
 Check it out!

 You Can Start a Club, Too!

 Parkour is a social activity.
 You can practice it alone, but it’s way more fun when you can share techniques and practices with others.
 At university, you can connect in communities based on interest.

 We listed some of the best college Parkour clubs above.
 You can’t find such a club at your campus?
 Why don’t you start it?
 All universities support clubs.
 Just get informed and do what you need to do to assemble a great group of people around you.
 You’ll have fun moments that make college life less stressful.

-Jeremy Raynolds is a Parkour enthusiast, online learner, and writer for Edu Birdie.
+Jeremy Raynolds is a Parkour enthusiast, online learner, writer for Edu Birdie and editor at ZipRecruiter.
 How does he manage to achieve all that?
 It’s about time management, commitment, and motivation.